AkshatBhatt4/Angry-Birds-Legendary/README.md

 The Gradle wrapper was included, so you can run Gradle tasks using `gradlew.bat` or `./gradlew` commands.

 ## Steps to Setup and run the project:
     1. Download and extract all the files.
-And open them in Idea IDE.
+And open them in Idea IDE(supporting LibGDX library).
     2. Let all the files be loaded.
     3. Open the gradle tab from the left taskbar.
-    4. Click on 'Tasks' then 'Application' then 'run' to reun the program.
+    4. Click on 'Tasks' then 'Application' then 'run' to run the program.

 ## Structure
 The project contains the following Java files: